How to Recover From a Big Trading Loss

 4. Slowly start to rebuild

-You might be tempted to jump back in with both feet, but consider taking on smaller positions than you're used to.
-For example, if under normal circumstances you never risk more than 5% of your trading portfolio on a single trade, after a big loss you might reduce that to 2% or 3% until you feel you're on solid ground.
-This is especially true during periods of high volatility, when major market swings can shake you out of the market fairly quickly.
+A trader might be tempted to jump back in with both feet, but taking on smaller positions than one's used to is worth consideration.
+For example, if under normal circumstances a trader never risks more than 5% of their trading portfolio on a single trade, after a big loss a trader might reduce that to 2% or 3% until they feel they're on solid ground.
+This is especially true during periods of high volatility, when major market swings can shake a trader out of the market fairly quickly.

 5. Scale up and scale down

-In a similar vein, instead of purchasing, say, 100 shares of a new position, you could slowly scale up by purchasing 20 shares to start, then adding to your position anytime the price dips.
-The same goes for selling a winning position: You could scale down by selling in 10- or 20-share increments if the stock is still climbing or if you've reached your threshold for a single position in your portfolio.
-In both cases, you would be limiting your risk—and your potential regret—by trading in pieces.
-Setting price targets for your exits in advance, even the incremental ones, can help with this strategy.
+In a similar vein, instead of purchasing, say, 100 shares of a new position, a trader could slowly scale up by purchasing 20 shares to start, then adding to their position anytime the price dips.
+The same goes for selling a winning position: A trader could scale down by selling in 10- or 20-share increments if the stock is still climbing or if they've reached their threshold for a single position in their portfolio.
+In both cases, a trader would be limiting their risk—and potential regret—by trading in pieces.
+Setting price targets for exits in advance, even the incremental ones, can help with this strategy.

 6. Use limit and stop orders

-Limit and stop orders can help take some emotion out of your trading and help you stick to your exit plan.
+Limit and stop orders can help take some emotion out of trading and help traders stick to their exit plan.
 As a reminder:

-- Limit orders let you specify the highest share price you're willing to pay or the lowest at which you're willing to sell.
-In either case, the trade will occur only if it can be filled at your preferred price or better.
+- Limit orders let a trader specify the highest share price they're willing to pay or the lowest at which they're willing to sell.
+In either case, the trade will occur only if it can be filled at the preferred price or better.

 - Stop orders execute and become market orders only when a specific price level is reached or exceeded.
 This does not guarantee an execution price; the trade may occur below, at, or above the stop price.

-These tools can help reduce the impulse to hang on to a position for longer than you planned or purchase a hot stock for more than you believe it's worth.
-That said, limit orders do not guarantee the order will fill, and stop orders do not guarantee you'll get the price you set.
+These tools can help reduce the impulse to hang on to a position for longer than planned or to purchase a hot stock for more than a trader believes it's worth.
+That said, limit orders do not guarantee the order will fill, and stop orders do not guarantee a trader gets the set price.